 Writing is a way to express yourself, and what you say can often be more important than how perfectly you say it.
 Many famous authors are celebrated for their creative ideas, not just their perfect grammar.

-One such writer was Ernest Hemingway, who was famous for a writing style that didn’t always follow the usual grammar rules.
+One such writer was Ernest Hemingway, who was famous for imploying a different writing style that didn’t always follow the usual grammar rules.
 Instead of writing long, complex sentences, Hemingway kept his sentences short and simple.
 He often left out pronouns and conjunctions, which most people use all the time in their writing.

 This style of writing intentionally breaks some of the traditional rules to emphasize clarity and directness.
 When Hemingway started doing this, it really changed how modern writers approach their work.
 Even though it was different from the more complicated writing styles that were common before, Hemingway’s approach showed that sometimes breaking the rules can make your writing better.